carloskaustin/MHC-Datathon-Project/README.md

 ## ⚠️ Limitations

 - The analysis could not fully isolate each violation type by holding the other two at zero.
-For example, bus-lane violations were not measured independently of bus-stop and double-parked violations, so overlap may influence the observed delays.
+For example, bus lane violations were not measured independently of bus-stop and double-parked violations, so overlap may influence the observed delays.

 ## 💡 Business Recommendations